eisenhardtj/cs234-group-7/README.md

 ## Step 6

 ### Opening program without jar executable
-After opening the repository, you have to run BasketballTeamRosterGUI.java file to run the program.
+After opening the repository, Run the BasketballTeamRosterGUI.java file to run the program.

 ### Opening program with Roster.jar

-Find the Roster.jar file in the project root, and double click the file to run the program.
+Find the Roster.jar file in the project root, and double-click the file to run the program.